 Methicillin-resistant Staphylococcus aureus is a leading cause of food poisoning in many populations (Sergelidis and Angelidis, 2017).
-Contamination of meat can occur as a result of diseased animals being harvested or as a result of poor manufacturing practices, such as through the butcher's tools or in the meat boards for buyers, which are suitable vehicles for the transmission of the pathogen (Kanaan and Al-Isawi, 2019).
+Contamination of meat can occur as a result of diseased animals being harvested or as a result of poor manufacturing practices, such as through the butcher's tools or in the meat boards for buyers, which are suitable vehicles for the transmission of the pathogen (Kanaan and Al-Isawi, 2019; Ndip et al., 2021).
 Biotyping is a straightforward approach for determining the derivation of S. aureus extracted from food samples (Cunha et al., 2011).
 The current study is the first to reveal the Biotyping of MRSA isolates from raw and frozen chicken meat samples sold at Wasit markets.
 Our findings revealed that MRSA isolates from raw and locally frozen chicken meat contained two different host specific biotypes and one non-host specific biotype, whereas imported chicken meat samples contained only two biotypes, one host specific and one non-host specific (Table 1).
 Using the simplified system developed by Devriese (1984), researchers from different parts of the world who conducted epidemiological studies of S. aureus isolated from different food samples obtained different percentages compared to those found in this study.
 These percentages were related to the classification of these isolates into specific and non-host biotypes.
 Our findings are comparable to those of other research conducted from across the world.
 According to the findings of Normanno et al. (2007), the predominance of the human biotype was found to be 50.4% among the 125 strains that were examined among the Italian isolates found in dairy and meat.
 This was followed by the ovine biotype comprising 23.2%, the bovine biotype including 7.2%, the poultry-like ecovar comprising 1.6%, and the NHS strains comprising 17.6%.
-Another study that was carried out by Soltan Dallal et al. (2010) revealed that out of a total of one hundred isolates that were recovered from food (dairy and meat products), seventeen of them pertained to the human ecovar, eleven to the chicken ecovar, nine to the ecovar of the bovine, forty-seven to the NHS ecovars, and four seemed not assigned to any particular ecovar.
-It is clear from all of the evidence shown above that the presence of human ecovar in food products seems rather high level.
+Another study that was carried out by Soltan Dallal et al. (2010) revealed that out of a total of one hundred isolates that were recovered from food (dairy and meat products), 17 of them pertained to the human ecovar, 11 to the chicken ecovar, nine to the ecovar of the bovine, 47 to the NHS ecovars, and four seemed not assigned to any particular ecovar.
+Previous results shown above that the presence of human ecovar in food products seems rather high level.
 In another Iranian study (Maktabi et al., 2021), it was revealed that the prevalence of HS and NHS species among samples was sixty percent and twentyeight percent, respectively.
 In this study, sixteen percent of the isolates seemed of the human biotype, and three isolates were not characterized in the Biotyping technique.
-Despite the fact that certain studies discovered that there were no differences between the human strains and the NHS isolates in terms of their capacity to produce sickness (Maktabi et al., 2021), it has been shown that the human ecovar has a higher frequency of some severity factors compared to the NHS ecovars (Soltan Dallal et al., 2010).
+Although some studies found no differences between human strains and NHS isolates in their ability to cause illness (Isigidi et al., 1992), it has been shown that the human ecovar has a higher frequency of some severity factors compared to the NHS ecovars (Soltan Dallal et al., 2010).